A Study of a Loss System with Priorities: Multi-dimensional Markov-chain Analysis

-For the general case, the balance equations can be constructed by considering two types of states (refer to Fig.~\ref{fig:k servers}): (1) non-congestion states where at least one server is idle, and (2) congestion states where all servers are busy.
+In the case of a general number of servers ($k$), the balance equations can be constructed by considering two types of states (refer to Figure~\ref{fig:k servers}): (1) non-congestion states where at least one server is idle, and (2) congestion states where all servers are busy.

 In particular, for the non-congestion states the $i,j$ satisfy\\ $0 \leq i < k, 0 \leq j < k , 0 \leq i+j < k$.

 These non-congestion states obey the following global balance equations,

 The congestion states can further be classified into two types: Type 1 and Type 2.